syne-tune/syne-tune/README.md

 ![Alt Text](docs/synetune.gif)

 This package provides state-of-the-art distributed hyperparameter optimizers (HPO) with the following key features:
-* wide coverage of HPO optimizers including more than 20 optimizer methods supporting asynchronous optimization with multiple workers including:
+* wide coverage (>20) of different HPO methods for asynchronous optimization with multiple workers, including:
   * advanced multi-fidelity methods supporting model-based decisions (BOHB and MOBSTER)
-  * transfer-learning optimizers that gets better and better performance when used repeatedly
+  * transfer-learning optimizers that achieve better and better performance when used repeatedly
-  * multi-objective optimizers that can tune multiple objectives (such as accuracy and latency)
+  * multi-objective optimizers that can tune multiple objectives simultaneously (such as accuracy and latency)
-* ability to run HPO in different environments (locally, AWS, simulations) with one line code change
+* ability to run HPO in different environments (locally, AWS, simulation) by changing one line of code
-* out-of-the-box benchmarks available for several domains with efficient simulations that allows to get results in seconds
+* out-of-the-box benchmarks available for several domains with efficient simulations that allows to get results in seconds while preserving the real dynamics of asynchronous HPO

 ## Installing